forumone/gesso-wp/README.md

 ## Custom Gutenberg Blocks

 When starting your new Wordpress project, you may have a need to register custom blocks for your site's theme.
 Prior to starting new, first take a look at the available blocks located within the [f1-block-library](https://github.com/forumone/f1-block-library).
-If the blocks thre do not suffice, the Forum One github repository allow contains a [starter block plugin](https://github.com/forumone/blocks-plugin-template) that you can install and use to house all custom blocks.
+If the blocks there do not suffice, the Forum One github repository also contains a [starter block plugin](https://github.com/forumone/blocks-plugin-template) that you can install and use to house all custom blocks.